 Sockeye Run Car Show

-The Sockeye Run Car Show is a massive car show in Richmond’s Steveston Village in June.
-Admission is by donation for the public and the event features live music and 200 or so classic vehicles.
-The car show is put on by the local Lions Club and funds raised go to worthwhile causes.
+The Sockeye Run Car Show was a massive car show in Richmond’s Steveston Village.
+It used to happen in June each year, but unfortunately the event no longer takes place.
+Admission was by donation for the public and the event featured live music and 200 or so classic vehicles.
+The car show was put on by the local Lions Club and funds raised went to worthwhile causes.

 BC Highland Games